30 AMAZING Things To Do in Cape Town

 • R160 child one-way

-You can also book a guided tour of Table Mountain which includes hotel pickup and pre-booked cable car tickets!
+If you prefer, you can also book a guided tour of Table Mountain which includes hotel pickup and pre-booked cable car tickets!
 You’ll be with a friendly local guide who will teach you all about the mountain’s history and wildlife to ensure you get the most out of your visit.

-2. Hiking Table Mountain
+2. Hike Table Mountain

 • Platteklip Gorge